 Jeremy led efforts on two closely watched trials: FedEx’s defense of a $1.6 billion criminal drug conspiracy case, which was abruptly dismissed shortly after opening statements, and the largest ever auditing negligence case to reach trial, where our clients sought to recover $5.5 billion, plus punitive damages, and received a settlement shortly after resting their case.

-Jeremy has worked on numerous high-profile antitrust matters, including cases related to DRAM, SDRAM, RDRAM, lithium batteries, flat panel screens, Cisco’s CLI, MiLB compensation, and student athlete compensation.
+Jeremy has worked on numerous high-profile antitrust matters, including cases related to DRAM, SDRAM, RDRAM, lithium batteries, flat panel screens, Cisco’s CLI, MiLB compensation, disposable contact lens, and student athlete compensation.
+His IP clients include Samsung, Apple, Google, Trading Technologies, Ron Katz Licensing, IBM, Motorola, Align, Gevo, and Genentech.
 He led our collaboration with the SEC on more than 40 cases, including a $1.7 billion accounting fraud case that remains one of the largest in US corporate history.
 This case resulted in Waste Management’s former CFO being found liable on all 60 counts related to falsification of company accounting records.
-Jeremy also assisted with the successful criminal prosecution in the 2001 San Francisco “dog mauling” trial.
+Jeremy also worked on high profile backdating cases, and assisted with the successful criminal prosecution in the 2001 San Francisco “dog mauling” trial.

 Jeremy holds a BA Hons (1st Class) in Art History and Theory and a BS in Medical Physiology from the University of Otago in New Zealand.
 He completed graduate study at UC Berkeley, where he also competed with its squash and national champion crew teams.
-Jeremy has served as president of the Berkeley Men’s Rugby Club since 2005, he has lived and worked in Europe, and he enjoys traveling the world with his family.
+Jeremy served as president of the Berkeley Men’s Rugby Club for many years, he has lived and worked in Europe, and he enjoys traveling the world with his family.